bwsw/cloudstack-ui/docs/source/CSUI-Settings.rst

 Look and Feel
 ~~~~~~~~~~~~~~~~~~~~~~
-In this block you can adjust the interface look.
+In this section you can adjust the interface look.

 Interface Language
 """""""""""""""""""